Top SellerRedesigned

 Breakfast, Lunch, Dinner

 Time for the home stretch!
 From Khao Lak, we ride along the main road, stopping after about 11 km at the International Tsunami Museum to learn about the devastating impact of the tsunami that struck the region in 2004.
-Continuing on, we tackle a scenic climb over a headland and conquer a couple more hills as we make our way to Phuket.
+Continuing on, we tackle a scenic climb over a headland and by the 30 km point we switch to a quiet secondary road through the hilly countryside of Phang Nga Province.
 At around 60 km, we branch off onto side roads leading to the coast, passing through charming fishing communities and lagoons.
-After a lunch break, we ride along tree-lined Natai Beach before making the iconic crossing over the Sarasin Bridge, which connects the mainland to Phuket.
-The final 20 km takes us along the island's roads to our resort on lively Nai Yang Beach, the perfect spot for tonight’s celebration of our epic road cycling journey from Bangkok to Phuket!
+And finally, we ride along Natai Beach before making the iconic crossing over the Sarasin Bridge, which connects the mainland to Phuket.
+Having officially reached Phuket, this marks our cycling end point and we skip the island’s notoriously busy traffic with a 30-45 minute transfer to our final seaside hotel of the tour.
+The afternoon is free to relax and we reconvene in the evening for a celebration of our epic road cycling journey from Bangkok to Phuket!

 Breakfast, Lunch, Dinner